 In the Better protection for special places report released in 2010, we identified 20 state forests in the central west of the state, including the Wombat (near Daylesford), Wellsford (near Bendigo), Mt Cole (west of Ballarat) and Pyrenees as in need of better protection and management.

-Our most recent 2017 analysis shows VicForests’ new logging plans for western Victoria will target areas known to contain high numbers of threatened species and large areas of endangered, vulnerable or depleted native vegetation types.
+Our 2017 analysis shows VicForests’ new logging plans for western Victoria will target areas known to contain high numbers of threatened wildlife and large areas of endangered, vulnerable or depleted native vegetation types.